Tobias-Kohn/pyPMatch/README.md

 case str():
     print("We have a string!")
 ```
-Make sure you put the parentheses after the `str`, as these parentheses tell _PyMa_ that `str` is supposed to be a
+Make sure you put the parentheses after the `str`, as these parentheses tell _PyPAT_ that `str` is supposed to be a
 class against which to test, and not a new name for the value.